 How and where to start your planning

 So, you want a Koh Samui wedding.
 Getting married?
 Congrats!
 With easy access to every Asian hub, and a convenient half-way point between Europe and Australia/NZ, Koh Samui makes an ideal wedding location for couples with family all over or more than one home.
-And have we mentioned it’s rather pretty?
+And have I mentioned it’s rather pretty?

 Planning a Koh Samui wedding from far away?
 What’s the maximum number of TripAdvisor tabs you’ve had open at one time?
-We’ve heard manic things about wedding planning for the same city – let alone an island, country or continent you’ve maybe not even been to (or perhaps not as an inquisitive bride- or groom-to-be).
+I’ve heard manic things about wedding planning for the same city – let alone an island, country or continent you’ve maybe not even been to (or perhaps not as an inquisitive bride- or groom-to-be).
 Overwhelmed?
 That’s not why you chose beach casual!

 Where to start your planning?